ExalDraen/python-libsolace/README.md

 ## Overview

-This is a set of python helpers for managing and provisioning Solace Messaging Appliances.
+This is a set of python helpers for managing and provisioning Solace Messaging Appliances and the VMR.
 The design is to be flexible and aimed at managing multiple clusters in multiple environments.

 ### XML Generator

 The core of this provisioning system is the SolaceXMLBuilder class which can generate XML through recursive instantiation of a dictionary like object.
 Example:

 ```python
 >>> document = SolaceXMLBuilder(version="soltr/6_2")